-We expect to generate significant federal and state net operating loss, or NOL, carryforwards in the future.
+We have generated and expect to continue to generate significant federal and state net operating loss, or NOL, carryforwards in the future.
+As of December 31, 2021, there were federal and state NOLs of \$175.6 million and \$4.1 million respectively.
 These NOL carryforwards could expire unused and be unavailable to offset future income tax liabilities.
 Under the Tax Cuts and Jobs, or the Tax Act, as modified by the Coronavirus Aid, Relief, and Economic Security Act, or CARES Act, federal NOLs incurred in taxable years beginning after December 31, 2017 and in future taxable years may be carried forward indefinitely, but the deductibility of such federal NOLs incurred in the taxable year beginning after December 31, 2020 is limited.
 It is uncertain how various states will respond to the Tax Act and CARES Act.
 In addition, under Section 382 of the Internal Revenue Code of 1986, as amended, and corresponding provisions of state law, if a corporation undergoes an "ownership change," which is generally defined as a greater than 50% change, by value, in its equity ownership over a three-year period, the corporation's ability to use its pre-change NOL carryforwards and other pre-change tax attributes to offset its post-change income or taxes may be limited.
 The completion of our recent initial public offering, together with private placements and other transactions that have occurred since our inception, may have triggered such an ownership change pursuant to Section 382.
 We have not yet completed a Section 382 analysis.
 We may experience ownership changes as a result of subsequent shifts in our stock ownership, some of which may be outside of our control.
 If an ownership change occurs and our ability to use our NOL carryforwards is materially limited, it would harm our future operating results by effectively increasing our future tax obligations.